KabukiAdam/FirestoreLargeWriteTest/README.md

 - Number of documents in each batch (for when running in batch mode)
 - Delay between writes

-Tap the button *Add Docs* to add the documents consecutively without using batch.
+Tap the button **Add Docs** to add the documents consecutively without using batch.
-Tap the button *Add Docs Bathc* to add batches of documents consecutively.
+Tap the button **Add Docs Batch** to add batches of documents consecutively.

 The log area at the bottom will show the progress of the writes, and the results of the completion handler.